datacentricdesign/iob22/computational-thinking/02-vending-machine/index.md

   * `char` can keep a single character in memory, values such as `'A'`, `'b'`, `'1'` or `'!'`
   * `string` can keep a sequence of characters in memory, values such as `"python"` or `"My name is Bob."`

 * **Debugging** -- Sometimes, the code we write might lead to unexpected behaviour.
 Debugging is the iterative process of investigating and adjusting this behaviour to the one we want.
-It is critical to formulating our goal and the undesired behaviour in plain English to conduct this investigation effectively.
+It is critical to formulate our goal and the undesired behaviour in plain English to conduct this investigation effectively.

 ## ⏰  Time Management and Expectations

+This assignment involves a range of new concepts which takes time to explore.
+Steps 2 and 5 are critical.
+Take your time to practice, to make it your code by developing beyond the examples.

 [Next: Step 1 - Review]({{site.baseurl}}/computational-thinking/02-vending-machine/step1-review/){: .btn .btn-purple }